System Prompts in the Claude Agent SDK

 preset: "claude_code",

-append: "You are working inside a fractional consulting context.
-Reference client deliverables and engagement timelines in your responses.",
+append: `You are working inside a fractional consulting practice.

 },